 At Joye Law Firm, we understand the pressure and challenges that injured construction workers face.
 We want to help.
 We start by providing a free consultation in which we can learn the facts of your case and review all of your options.
 Those options may include:

 - Workers’ compensation benefits – When you are injured on the job in South Carolina, you typically have the right to file a workers’ compensation claim.
 It will depend on your employment status.
-If you are an employee, then you may qualify for medical benefits as well as lost-wage benefits due to a disability.
+If you are an employee, then you may qualify for medical benefits as well as benefit checks to make up for a portion of lost wages due to a disability.
 If you are an independent contractor, then you would not qualify for workers’ compensation benefits.
 However, in some cases, you may still qualify as a worker is an employee who is eligible for benefits under the law.
 Many times, an employer or insurance company may try to avoid payment by arguing that the worker is an independent contractor.
 For this reason, you should always ask a lawyer to review your case.

 - Personal injury damages – In some situations, an injured construction worker in Charleston may be able to bring a personal injury claim, which can provide compensation that goes beyond what workers’ compensation benefits provide.
 For instance, if a non-employer’s negligence causes you to suffer injury on the job site, you could potentially bring a third-party liability claim against that party in addition to filing a claim for workers’ comp benefits (although the award could be subject to a workers’ compensation lien).
 For example, in addition to his workers’ compensation benefits, the Joye Law Firm was able to obtain significant settlement for a construction worker who fell from scaffolding that was defectively installed by a third-party.
 Read more about our workers compensation results.